nf-core/bacass/README.md

 https://img.shields.io/badge/singularity-available-7E4C74.svg)

 ### Introduction

+This pipeline is for bacterial assembly of next-gen sequencing reads.
+It quality-trims your reads, runs QC, including a metagenomics classifier on your reads to check for purity, assembles the reads with Unicycler, annotates the assembly with Prokka and runs Quast on the assembly for quality check.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.